rolandyuwy/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## [Quick start](https://ay2021s1-cs2103t-f13-4.github.io/tp/UserGuide.html)

-* Ensure that you have Java 11 or above installed on your system.
+* Ensure that you have Java 11 or above installed on your computer.
 * Download the most recent SimplyKitchen.jar from [this link](https://github.com/AY2021S1-CS2103T-F13-4/tp/releases).
 * Copy the downloaded jar file into a folder which will be your home folder for SimplyKitchen.
 * Double click on the SimplyKitchen.jar file to launch the app.
 The window of the app should appear in a few seconds.